jaimegarza/jaimegarza.github.io/syntax/rules.md

 %%
 ```

 In it you can see the non-terminals S, E, T, F, which stand for **starting**, **expression**, **term** and **factor**.
-You can also see the tokens '+', '-', '*', '/'.
-By default, single character tokens do not need to be declared.
+You can also see the tokens '+', '-', '*', '/', '(', ')'.
+By default, single character tokens do not need to be declared in C and Java.
 However, we may want to give them a name and some scanning code.
 Our operators, numbers and parenthesis need to be returned by the scanner, so lets add a scanner:

 ```
 %class {